-

 Presenter

-Dr. Pirmin Ulmann – Co-Founder & CEO, B-Science.net
+Pirmin Ulmann – Co-Founder & CEO, B-Science.net

-Dr. Pirmin Ulmann is co-founder and CEO of b-science.net, an information service for the battery patent literature that is based on a supervised machine learning approach.
-Pirmin obtained a diploma in chemistry from ETH Zurich (Switzerland) in 2004 and a PhD from Northwestern University (USA) in 2009, followed by a postdoc at Tokyo University (Japan).
-From 2010 to 2016, while working at a major Li-ion battery materials manufacturer, he was a co-inventor of 7 patent families.
-He holds the credential Stanford Certified Project Manager and has co-authored scientific publications with more than 1,500 citations.
+Pirmin Ulmann is co-founder and CEO of b-science.net, a battery innovation & patent monitoring service that is based on a novel machine learning approach.
+He obtained a diploma in chemistry from ETH Zurich (Switzerland) in 2004, and a PhD from Northwestern University (USA) in 2009.
+Thereafter, he was a JSPS Foreign Fellow at the University of Tokyo (Japan).
+From 2010 to 2016, while working at a major battery materials manufacturer in Switzerland, he was a co-inventor of 7 patent families on lithium-ion batteries.
+He holds the credential Stanford Certified Project Manager (SCPM), and has co-authored scientific publications with over 1,800 citations.

 Buy Now